iMiTim/hello-world/README.md

 # hello-world
-this is the first repository I make and not only use!
+This is the first repository I make and not only use!
+It will be one in a great many repositories I will make over the years!